FireFly Analytics LogoFireFly Analytics

 VM or Bare Metal

-Run directly on VMs for maximum performance and control
+Run directly on VMs for maximum performance and control.
+Recommended for high-concurrency WebSocket workloads.

 Configuration Reference